-As of June 30, 2010, we had an aggregate \$500 million of senior notes outstanding.
+As of September 30, 2010, we had an aggregate \$500.0 million of senior notes outstanding.
 The indenture governing our senior notes contains various covenants, though they are generally less restrictive than those found in our credit facility.
-As of June 30, 2010, the principal financial covenant of these senior notes had a limitation on the incurrence of additional indebtedness based upon a maximum ratio of total indebtedness to cash flow, as defined (the "total leverage ratio"), of 8.5 to 1.0.
-As of June 30, 2010, the total leverage ratio was 5.9 to 1.0.
+As of such date, the principal financial covenant of these senior notes had a limitation on the incurrence of additional indebtedness based upon a maximum ratio of indebtedness to annualized operating cash flow (the "total leverage ratio") of 8.5 to 1.0.
+As of September 30, 2010, the total leverage ratio was 6.3 to 1.0.
+The terms "indebtedness" and "operating cash flow" are defined in the indenture governing our senior notes.
 These covenants also restrict our ability, among other things, to make certain distributions, investments and other restricted payments, sell certain assets, create certain liens, merge, consolidate or sell substantially all of our assets and enter into certain transactions with affiliates.